McOrts/mini-tracker4antenna/README.md

-# Educational traking device for LEO orbit satellite
+# Educational traking device for LEO orbit satellites
 A satellite deployed in a low Earth orbit (LEO) shows a fast pass through the sky.
 So we need a device that points our directional antenna dynamically in order not to lose communication.
 This a satellite tracking antenna device or rotator, is based on Raspberry Pi and SG92R servos for educational purpose.

 ## Mechanics